cerebralideas/Cerebral-Coding-Guide/js-guide.md

 		- Commits and diffs that are easier to read

-	F. Insert line-breaks, `\n`, only *after* commas, semicolons, braces — e.g. `{}`, or comments.
+	6. Insert line-breaks, `\n`, only *after* commas, semicolons, braces — e.g. `{}`, or comments.
 Again, don't use line-breaks for statement termination, use semicolons (see item D above).

-	G. Double line-breaks can be used to separate blocks (denoted by braces), from one another for increased readability.
+	7. Double line-breaks can be used to separate blocks (denoted by braces), from one another for increased readability.

 2. ## Beautiful Syntax

-	A. ### Parens, Braces, Linebreaks
+	1. ### Parens, Braces, Linebreaks

 		1. #### Conditionals and Loops: